opensearch-project/project-website/_posts/2024-03-25-Announcing-Data-Prepper-2.7.0.md

 Users can also configure secrets in the `pipeline_configurations` section of a pipeline YAML file.

-The `credential-secret-config` is a user-supplied secret configuration ID.
+The `credential-secret-config` term in the example above is a user-supplied secret configuration ID.
 Pipeline authors can reference secrets within pipeline plugin settings using the pattern `$aws_secrets:<<my-defined-secret>>``.
 The following example shows how to configure an OpenSearch sink with secret values: